kaivanwong/rm-consoles/README.md

-# rm-console
+# rm-consoles

-A plugin for removing console statements in bulk
+A plugin for deleting console.log statements for javascript / typescript